Statistics of polymer extensions in turbulent channel flow: Introduction

+where $S(\mu_T)$ is called the Cramer's function or the entropy function.
+The simplest form of the entropy function is a parabola, of the form $S(\mu) = (\mu-\mubar)^2/\Delta$, in which case (for each time $T$) the PDF of the FTLEs is a Gaussian distribution.
+The mean value of this Gaussian ($\mubar$) is an inverse time scale, $\mubar = 1/\tauf$.
+For a turbulent (or random) flow the Weissenberg number is best defined by the ratio of $\taup/\tauf$.
+The analytical work of Ref.~\cite{bal+fux+leb00} calculated the the PDF of polymer extensions in a random homogeneous flows with short correlation time.
+They found that for $\Wi < 1$ the PDF has power-law tail with an exponent $\alpha$.
+This exponent $\alpha$ can be obtained from the Cramer's function $S(\mu)$ by solving the following set of coupled equations Eq.~(\ref{eq:alpha}) and (\ref{eq:beta}) given below,

+Had the Cramer's function been well approximated by a parabola of the form $S(\mu) = (\mu-\mubar)^2/\Delta$, Eq.~(\ref{eq:alpha}) would simplify to $\alpha = (2/\Delta)(1/\taup-\mubar)$.
+Let us state here explicitly the assumptions that goes behind the derivation of \Eqs{eq:alpha}{eq:beta}.
+The velocity gradient matrix is assumed to be short correlated in time, smooth in space and invariant under three dimensional rotation.
+In addition it is assumed that the PDF of FTLEs having a large deviation form holds true.
+Our numerical work, presented below, shows that both of these assumptions can be made for a three dimensional channel flow.

+In this paper we calculate, the PDF of finite-time-Lyapunov exponents, for both short and large times, in turbulent channel flow by direct numerical simulation (DNS).
+We then show that at large time the PDF of FTLEs does satisfy a large deviation form with a Cramer's function that can be approximated by a fourth--order polynomial.
+We further solve for the Oldroyd-B model of Lagrangian polymers in this flow.
+We use the location of the minima of the Cramer's function, $\mubar$, as the inverse characteristic time scale of the fluid to define our Weissenberg number as

-In this paper we confirm the existence of this relationship by Direct Numerical Simulation (DNS) of a channel flow with polymer additives.
-The polymers are modelled by Lagrangian passive dumbells.
-We also calculate for the first time, the PDF of finite-time Lyapunov exponents for Lagrangian particles in a channel flow and the Cramer's function.
-We further find that the range of scaling shown by the PDF of polymer extensions depends on the wall-normal coordinate but the scaling exponent $\alpha$ is independent of the wall-normal coordinate.
+Our simulations show a coil-stretch transition for $\Wi \simeq 1$.
+For $\Wi<1$, the PDF of polymer extension shows a power-law tail with scaling exponent $\alpha$.
+We find that the range of scaling shown by the PDF of polymer extensions depends on the wall-normal coordinate but the scaling exponent $\alpha$ is independent of the wall-normal coordinate.
+We further show that the exponent $\alpha$ satisfies \eqs{eq:alpha}{eq:beta}.